Compatibility of Generalized Noisy Qubit Measurements

-Quantum mechanics provides a remarkably accurate framework for predicting the outcomes of experiments and has led to the development of numerous technological advancements.
+\textit{Introduction.---} Quantum mechanics provides a remarkably accurate framework for predicting the outcomes of experiments and has led to the development of numerous technological advancements.
 Despite its successes, it presents us with puzzling and counterintuitive phenomena that challenge our classical notions of reality.
 One of the key aspects that set quantum mechanics apart from classical physics is the concept of measurement incompatibility.
-In classical physics, measuring one property of a system does not affect the measurement of another property.
+In classical physics, measuring one property of a system need not affect the measurement of another property.
 In quantum mechanics, however, the situation is radically different.
-The uncertainty principle, formulated by Werner Heisenberg, establishes a fundamental limit to the precision with which certain pairs of properties can be simultaneously known \cite{Heisenberg1925}.
+The uncertainty principle, formulated by Werner Heisenberg, establishes a fundamental limit to the precision with which certain pairs of properties can be simultaneously known \cite{Heisenberg1927}.

 A simple and well-known example is the fact that we cannot simultaneously measure the spin of a particle in two orthogonal directions.
 It is known that incompatible measurements are at the core of many quantum information tasks.
-For example, they are necessary to violate Bell inequalities \cite{Fine1982, Wolf2009} and necessary to provide an advantage in quantum communication \cite{Carmeli2020, FrenkelWeiner2015, Saha2023} or state discrimination tasks \cite{Carmeli2019, Uola2019, Skrzypczyk2019} (see also the reviews \cite{IncompatibilityReview2015, Compatibilityreview202}).
+For example, they are necessary to violate Bell inequalities \cite{Fine1982, Fine1982b, Wolf2009} and necessary to provide an advantage in quantum communication \cite{Carmeli2020, FrenkelWeiner2015, Saha2023} or state discrimination tasks \cite{Carmeli2019, Uola2019, Skrzypczyk2019} (see also the reviews \cite{IncompatibilityReview2015, Compatibilityreview202}).

 However, measurement devices always suffer from imprecision.
-Therefore, an apparatus measures in practice only a noisy version of the observables.
-If the noise gets too large, these noisy observables can become compatible even though they are incompatible in the noiseless limit~\cite{Busch1986}.
-In that case, the statistics of both observables can be obtained as a coarse-graining of just a single measurement and the two observables become jointly measurable.
-However, a detector that only measures compatible observables has limited power.
+Therefore, an apparatus measures in practice only a noisy version of the measurements.
+If the noise gets too large, these noisy measurements can become compatible even though they are incompatible in the noiseless limit~\cite{Busch1986}.
+In that case, the statistics of these noisy measurements can be obtained from the statistics of just a single measurement, and we say that these noisy measurements are jointly measurable.
+However, a detector that can only perform compatible measurements has limited power.
 Most importantly, it cannot be used for many quantum information processing tasks like demonstrating Bell-nonlocality since these require incompatible measurements.
-It is therefore important to ask, how much noise can be tolerated before all observables become jointly measurable.
+It is therefore important to ask, how much noise can be tolerated before all measurements become jointly measurable.